-in the Department of Chemistry & Biochemistry will be reviewed annually for purposes of merit.
-Since IAS do not have the same range of faculty responsibilities as tenure track members, the merit evaluation of IAS will be based upon the quality of their classroom/laboratory teaching (as described in section III.B.1), their professional development activities (section III.B.2), and their service activities (section III.B.3).
+The performance of all continuing, full-time Instructional Academic Staff (IAS) in the Department of Chemistry & Biochemistry will be reviewed annually for purposes of merit.
+Since IAS do not have the same range of faculty responsibilities as tenure track members, the merit evaluation of IAS will be based upon the quality of their classroom/laboratory teaching, their professional development activities, and their service activities (Section III.B).
+The process for evaluating continuing full-time instructional academic staff will follow that of the faculty, as described in Section IV.A.1.